|

 to be right and so it too advanced at a glacial pace.
 As compatibility

-was imperative, I studied the shape of the existing construction and the
+of stone was imperative, I studied the shape of the existing construction and the

 goodish look, meaning one that